AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 # Major Deities

-T {{width:5px}} he Myōjin (明神, 'Shining Deity'), or Ōkami (大神, 'Great Deity'), are Kami second only to the Ō-Hoshikuzushin in terms of their divinity and greatness, and are worshipped by the citizens of Sumiriku as deities over whole domains.
+T {{width:5px}} he Myōjin (明神, 'Shining Deity'), also known as the Ōkami (大神, 'Great Deity'), are Kami second only to the Ō-Hoshikuzushin in terms of their divinity and greatness, and are worshipped by the citizens of Sumiriku as deities over whole domains.
 Some of these beings were born as Myōjin, but many were people who transcended themselves to become Kami and then be placed among the Myōjin.
 The Myōjin spend much of their time within the realm known as Kumonoue, but they can enter Utsushiyo by crossing a bridge called the Niji-no-Ukihashi.
 Below is a list of the Myōjin, with a description of their traits and deeds, as well as the unique domain they have control over.

 ### The Obake Quadruplets ![line](https://i.imgur.com/TLmc0GL.png){position:absolute,top:399px,left:55px,width:375px,mix-blend-mode:normal}